ethereum/go-ethereum/docs/_dapp/mobile.md

 ### Account lifecycle

-The encyrpted keystore can be used for the entire account lifecycle requirements of a mobile application.
+The encrypted keystore can be used for the entire account lifecycle requirements of a mobile application.
 This includes the basic functionality of creating new accounts and deleting existing ones as well as more advanced functions like updating access credentials and account import/export.